Family-friendly Programs and Services

 ScholarShare: California's 529 College Savings Program: Start saving for your children's college now.

-UC San Diego faculty experiencing work-related, personal, or family difficulties can receive counseling, referrals, and other services through the Faculty and Staff Assistance Program (FSAP).
-All services are free, and the content of any FSAP counseling session is completely confidential.
+UC San Diego general campus faculty experiencing work-related, personal, or family difficulties can receive one-on-one counseling, referrals, and other services through the Faculty and Staff Assistance Program (FSAP).
+All services are free and the content of any FSAP counseling session is completely undocumented and confidential.

 FSAP is located in Torrey Pines Center South, Suite 406, across North Torrey Pines Road from the northwest end of campus.
 Shuttle service is available from the main campus.
 The FSAP offices are open from 8 a.m. to 4:30 p.m., and early-morning appointments or appointments after 5 p.m. can be arranged with individual counselors.